KhronosGroup/SYCL_Reference/source/iface/h_item.rst

   item<Dimensions, false> get_physical_local() const

-Return the constituent element of the physical local item work-item’s position in the local iteration space as provided
+Return the constituent element of the physical local work-item’s position in the local iteration space as provided
 (by the user or the runtime) upon the kernel invocation.